Why Solar Rebates are Needed in NC

 up to $75,000

-NCSEA will continue to support our members and partners who are installers wishing to submit an application through the program launch date of July 9, 2018 and beyond.
+NCSEA will continue to support our members and partners who are installers wishing to submit an application through the current iteration of the program and beyond.
 In the meantime, we encourage you to subscribe to the Solar Rebate Program on Duke's website to ensure that you receive the e-mail communications outlined above.
 As always, NCSEA will keep our members and partners up to date with the latest information on this and other House Bill 589 programs which impact clean energy consumers.

-Click here for more background on the need for the rebates program and the rules outlined in the Commission’s April 3 order, and check here frequently for our updated PV solar system registration numbers.
+Click here for more background on the need for the rebates program, here for takeaways from the Commission’s September 20 order modifying the Solar Rebate Program, and check here frequently for our updated PV solar system registration numbers.